Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 We cannot find one spammer.

-Now it's been it it's been suggested that they're not up yet, which is a valid possibility.
+Now, it's been suggested that they're not up yet, which is a valid possibility.

-There may not be that many Obama supporters.
+There may not be that many Obama supporters, which would not surprise me.

-But you know, our cameras and microphones are everywhere, and they're not happy from what I'm told at the White House with how this is going.
+And they're not happy, from what I'm told, at the White House with how this is going.

-This morning in Washington, Nancy Pelosi had a uh weekly press conference, and among the things she said was this.
+This morning in Washington, Nancy Pelosi had a weekly press conference, and among the things she said was this.

-One year ago, nearly, March 5th of 2009, president started this bipartisan conversation at the White House at the summit.
+One year ago, nearly, March 5th of 2009, President started this bipartisan conversation at the White House at the summit.

-When uh Senator Kennedy came into the room and said, I'm here to enlist as a foot soldier in the fight uh and the campaign to pass health care reform.
+It was a great day when Senator Kennedy came into the room and said, I'm here to enlist as a foot soldier in the fight and the campaign to pass health care reform.

-This is about the not about the details of policy, it's about the character of our country.
+He would later say to the president, this is not about the details of policy, it's about the character of our country.

 All right.